pascal-fb-martin/houserelays/README.md

 - host:                   Name of the host machine this service runs on.
 - timestamp:              Time of the response.
-- control.changes:        An object that describes the input points that changed.
+- control.changes:        An object that describes the input points that changed, or an empty object when no change history is available.
 - control.changes.start:  Time of the oldest state.
 - control.changes.step:   Interval between two consecutive values.
 - control.sequend.end:    Time of the most recent state (relative to changes.start).
 - control.changes.data:   An object that lists every input point that changed.
 Each input point is an array of sequential values (i.e. a time series) sampled at `control.changes.step` intervals.
-- control.status:         If sync requested.
+- control.status:         If sync is requested.
 See `/relays/status`.

 All time values in the control.changes object are in millisecond units.